qizhit/fabflix/README.md

-# Fablix Application - Project 4: Fabflix Advanced Features
+# Fablix Application - Project 5: Fabflix Advanced Features

 ## Project Overview
-Fabflix is an advanced web application for browsing, searching, shopping, and managing movie information.
-In this phase of the project, we implemented advanced features to enhance the application's performance, scalability, and reliability.
+Fabflix is a full-featured web application enabling users to browse, search, shop, and manage movie information.
+In Project 5, we focused on implementing advanced features and deploying the application to a Kubernetes (K8s) cluster for enhanced performance, scalability, and reliability.
 Key features include:
-- Full-text search and autocomplete for efficient user experience.
 - JDBC Connection Pooling for optimized query handling.
-- Load balancing between master and slave databases.
-- Advanced database routing for optimized performance.

-## Demo Video
-A demo video showcasing the setup and features can be found here: https://youtu.be/PlvibSJA1MM
+- Kubernetes Deployment with scalability and load balancing.
+- Performance Testing using Apache JMeter.

 ## Instruction of deployment
 This application is deployed on an AWS EC2 instance, which is configured with the necessary software to support the application, including:
-- Java 11
-- Tomcat 10
+- Kubernetes Tools: Kops, kubectl.
-- MySQL 8.0
+- Application Components: Java 11, Tomcat 10, MySQL 8.0.
+- Docker: Build and push Fabflix Docker images.
+- JMeter: Test performance.

 Deployment Steps:
-- Access the EC2 instance(main, master, slave) via ssh
+- Access the EC2 instance(k8s-admin) via ssh
 - Prepared the instance, the existing database and Git repository are cleared, and the movie-data.sql and create_table.sql files are stored for later use.
 - Restart the instance to ensure a clean state.
 - SSH into the EC2 instance again and perform a fresh Git clone of this project.